AI Agents

 Number Field

-Extract numeric values like budget, deal size, or quantities
+Extract numeric values like budget, deal size or quantities

-List Field
+Boolean Field

 Setting Up AI Fields#